 A. Paycheck Protection Program (PPP)

-The CARES Act allocated $350 billion to help small businesses keep workers employed amid the pandemic and economic downturn.
-So long as the proceeds are used for allowable uses (defined below) in the 8-week period after the loan is disbursed, the amount of principal used for the following costs shall be forgiven.
-Paycheck Protection loans will be guaranteed by the Small Business Administration (SBA) as part of its Section 7(a) loan program.
-Loans will be originated by the SBA’s network of SBA-licensed lenders, as well as by other lenders who the SBA approves to participate in the program.
+The CARES Act (as amended) allocates nearly $670 billion for loans to help small businesses keep workers employed amid the pandemic and economic downturn.
+So long as loan proceeds are used for allowable uses (defined below) in the 24-week period after the loan is disbursed, the amount of principal (and accrued interest) used for the allowable uses will be forgiven.
+(Note: as originally enacted, businesses were required to spend loan proceeds within 8-weeks from loan disbursement to qualify for loan forgiveness; this requirement was expanded to 24 weeks as part of the Paycheck Protection Program Flexibility Act (PPPFA) enacted on June 5, 2020.)
+Loans are guaranteed by the Small Business Administration (SBA) as part of its Section 7(a) loan program.
+Loans are originated by the SBA’s network of SBA-licensed lenders, as well as by other lenders who the SBA approves to participate in the program.

 - the uncertainty of current economic conditions makes necessary the loan request to support the ongoing operations of the borrower;